Public records in private accounts

 Using a mobile app on a private device to receive access codes to allow an employee to securely access work systems off-site e.g. 2-factor authentication for Citrix, some work social media accounts etc. | No |

-Disposal of records
+Disposal of public records

 Personal information contained within public records

-This includes records in any form including emails, letters, text messages, apps, social media posts, spreadsheets, etc.
+This includes public records in any form including emails, letters, text messages, apps, social media posts, spreadsheets, etc.

-If other types of information are in a public record, it becomes part of that public record and must be kept for as long as that record is required to be retained in accordance with an authorised retention and disposal schedule.
+If other types of information are in a public record, it becomes part of that public record and must be kept for as long as that public record is required to be retained in accordance with an authorised retention and disposal schedule.

 More information